GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 ## Overview

-??? note "Basics"

-    - All adventurers can become bondmates ("stat bondmates") if they are dismissed after reaching flaming-heart [trust](../../mechanics/trust/trust.md) status.
+- All adventurers can become bondmates ("stat bondmates") if they are dismissed after reaching flaming-heart status.
 - Stat bondmates are not the same thing as story bondmates.
-The former increases base traits while the latter increases derived stats such as Attack Power, Accuracy, Evade, and so on.
-    - Each stat bondmate increases a specific, fixed trait.
+The former increases base traits while the latter increases derived stats such as Attack Power, Accuracy, etc. Each stat bondmate increases a specific, fixed trait.
 For example, Abenius only increases STR and you will never recieve a stat bondmate copy of her that increases another trait like DEX or IQ.
-    - Stat bondmates range from level 1 to 5.
+- Stat bondmates range from Level 1-5.
 Unlike story bondmates it is possible to have multiple copies of the same stat bondmate.
 - Stat bondmates are equipped in the Training Room under the Bondmates sub-menu and are included in the Bondmate List.

-??? warning "Flaming-Heart Requirements"
+!!! warning "Flaming-Heart Requirements"

     === "Conditions"

-        - Bronze Grade (minimum level of 30)
+        - Bronze Grade (Minimum Level of 30)
-            - Raising the unit's level beyond this point does not do anything aside from refunding their higher-tier Grade tag if taken to level 40 (Iron) or above.
-Higher levels have no effect on your chances of getting a level 5 bondmate.
+            - Raising the unit's level beyond this point does not do anything aside from refunding their higher-tier Grade tag if taken to Level 40 (Iron) or above.
+Higher levels have no effect on your chances of getting a Level 5 bondmate.
-            - <span style="color: #F2473A">Lead Grade at level 30 will -not- work</span>.
+            - <span style="color: #F2473A">Lead Grade at Level 30 will -not- work</span>.
         - Defeat Helmut and either Melgina or Octoranus
             - The game treats Melgina or Octoranus as the "same" Greater Warped One (GWO), so you cannot double-dip.
             - Melgina is safer and faster to defeat with low-level units.
             - The unit does not need to survive the fight; however, it is preferrable to avoid the trust penalty from dying.
             - <span style="color: #F2473A">Killing the GWOs more than once does -not- give you extra trust</span>.
-        - Trust farm via Camping in Abyss 1, Floor 7 until the flaming-heart appears.
+        - Trust farm via Camping in Abyss 1, Floor 7 until the flaming-heart icon appears.

     === "Troubleshooting"